-Mike Emanuel currently serves as chief congressional correspondent and senior political correspondent for FOX News Channel (FNC).
+Mike Emanuel currently serves as chief Washington correspondent for FOX News Channel (FNC).
 He joined FNC in 1997 as a Los Angeles-based correspondent and currently serves as a co-anchor of FOX News Live.Read More

 Most recently, Emanuel has been covering the news surrounding Russia’s invasion of Ukraine, helming overnight special coverage for the network.
 In addition, he reported live from the Capitol as it was mobbed by rioters on January 6th, 2021.
 Previously, Emanuel provided the latest breaking election news from Washington, DC during FNC’s Democracy 2020 election coverage.
-Additionally, Emanuel has covered both the House and Senate proceedings surrounding the impeachment of President Donald Trump, lawmakers passing tax reform, the confirmation hearings for the Trump Cabinet, and the confirmation hearings for President Trump's two Supreme Court nominees.
+Additionally, Emanuel has covered both the House and Senate proceedings surrounding both impeachments of President Donald Trump, lawmakers passing tax reform, the confirmation hearings for the Trump and Biden Cabinets, and the confirmation hearings for President Trump's three Supreme Court nominees.
 He also covered Secretary Hillary Clinton's 2016 presidential campaign.
 In his role, Emanuel has reported on key congressional races, the IRS scandal, the hearings surrounding the 2012 attacks in Benghazi, Libya attacks and President Barack Obama's 2015 State of the Union address from Capitol Hill, among other events.

 During his tenure at FNC, Emanuel has provided live coverage of many national and international stories, including national elections, the 2005 Iraqi elections from Baghdad and the execution of former dictator Saddam Hussein.
 Emanuel has also secured interviews with top political figures, including Senate Majority Leader Mitch McConnell, former Vice President Dick Cheney, then-President George W. Bush, then-Defense Secretary Robert Gates and then-Secretary of Homeland Security Tom Ridge.

 Before joining FNC, Emanuel worked for KCAL-TV (CBS 9), a local independent station in Los Angeles, CA, where he covered breaking news.
 Prior to that, he covered local and state politics for KMID-TV (ABC 2) in Midland, Texas, KCEN-TV (NBC 6) in Waco, Texas and KTBC-TV (FOX 7) in Austin, Texas.